marcelloh/marcelloh/README.md

 <img class="Header-logo" src="https://www.bbminfo.com/assets/images/lang-logo/golang.gif" alt="Go" width=10% heigth=10%>

-Do you know I like to develop in GO?
+Do you know I like to develop in Go?

-I am a GO trainer, a GO Principal Engineer and a Senior Software Architect.
+I am a Go trainer, a Principal Go Engineer and a Senior Software Architect.

 ## 💬  Stuff that I promote:
 - the KISS principle (Keep It Stupid Simple)